wso2/docs-ei/en/micro-integrator/docs/references/synapse-properties/endpoint-properties.md

   </tr>
 </table>

 The following is the configuration for the address endpoint.
-Since we all are only interested in error configurations, the same applies for WSDL endpoints as well.
+Note that you can apply the same configuration for WSDL endpoints to create error configurations as well.
 The error handling configuration are as follows:
 <ul>
    <li>timeout</li>
    <li>markForSuspension</li>